alh40/BackEndProject/README.md

 ### Booking Movies: <a name="booking_movies"></a>

-This method can write user's request into a lcoal file called **"MovieBookings.txt"**, also presents it in terminal.
+This method can write user's request into a local file called **"MovieBookings.txt"**, also presents it in terminal.

 Before using this method, you should check whether the saved file address is correct.
 You can check it at **"BookingMovie"** file line 47 and 66 and **"MovieController"** file line 69.
 The advanced usage for booking movie can be realised by sending a request containing the following example: